 For diving and snorkelling enthusiasts, the Marine Protected Area of Ventotene and Santo Stefano offers some of the most beautiful dives in the Tyrrhenian Sea and, on request, it is possible to include a dive in “La Molara” shoal, located in zone A of the Reserve.

 Departure from Formia (LT) (“Laziomar” ferry).
 Arrival and accommodation.
 Birding in the surrounding of the island village.
-Lunch.
 Whole day of birdwatching throught the island’s shrubland. lentils fields and vineyards.
 Sunset watching on the cliffs of the island.
-Dinner.
+Dinner in a typical restaurant with a menu based on traditional dishes.
+Overnight. - Day 2:

-This schedule is purely indicative and can be modified according to customer needs.
+This schedule is purely indicative and can be modified according to customer needs and including additional days.

 For more information contact the organizers.